bc1213/HostelManagement/README.md

 # HostelManagement

 This C sharp project contains a simple Hostel Management App.
-Created this during college times as part of small projects.
+Created during college times as part of curriculum.